 A little while ago I reviewed the Alpha Industries MA-1 Skymaster Flight/Bomber Jacket, and included a lookbook video, but only featured one outfit.
 And so I want to expand upon the review and show 6 additional ways to style the ever versatile bomber jacket.
 In addition to the Alpha Industries bomber, I’ll also be styling a tan, suede bomber jacket which is highly versatile in its own right.

 But enough talk, let me show you how I’m styling the trendy bomber jacket this season.

-BOMBER JACKET OUTFIT IDEAS FOR MEN LOOKBOOK
+BOMBER JACKET OUTFITS FOR MEN

 Subscribe to the Gentleman Within YouTube channel.

 Take a look at and get inspired on how to wear a bomber jacket, the perfect piece for spring or fall season.

 HOW TO WEAR A BOMBER JACKET 7 WAYS

 Looking for how to wear a bomber jacket this spring or fall?
 This look is perfect for that.
 The ‘Oreo Bomber’ may seem stuffy for summer or even early fall, but it all depends on the weather.
 I’m in the camp that says ‘yes’ to wearing suede Chelseas all year long.
 And white is one of my favorite color pants to wear when I’m feeling a little rebellious.
 The suede bomber is mid-weight, so it’s perfect for when the weather dips.
 I love the texture and patterns on this lightweight sweater.
 It adds dimension to the look while remaining relatively muted which is the type of style I liking these days.